dhjsh88/fpga-fc-accelerator/docs/debugging_story.md

 Selecting the new DMA benchmark case froze the application before any output.
 A subsequent CHECK was also unresponsive — consistent with the CPU being stuck inside the DMA case, not with two independent failures.
-The original PIO path on the same bitstream still worked, which immediately ruled out bitstream-, clock/reset-, and address-map-level causes and localized the fault to the DMA path itself.
+The original PIO path on the same bitstream still worked, showing that the baseline accelerator and original control path were intact and narrowing the investigation to the newly added DMA path — while DMA-specific reset, addressing, and interface connectivity still remained to be checked.

 ## Instrumentation